arvinboggs/BlazorGitHubPages/README.md

 3. Choose **Blazor WebAssembly App** as the project type.
 4. On the **Additional Information** page, tick the **Progressive Web Application** checkbox.
 >This is important so Visual Studio will include the necessary files needed to make your page reload offline.
 5. After creating the project, open the **wwwroot\index.html** file and delete the line that has the following code: `<base href="/" />`.
-Including this line will make make all relative URL's base to the root of the subdomain.
+Including this line will make all relative URL's base to the root of the subdomain.
 [More info][1].
 > GitHub Pages have URL's in the format of https://\<*username*>.github.io/\<*repository name*>.
-So, if your GitHub Page URL is https://my_username.github.io/MyRepository, requests to myScript.js, for example, will be fetched from https://my_username.github.io/myScript.js -- which is not what we wanted.
+So, if your GitHub Page URL is https://my_username.github.io/MyRepository, requests to myScript.js, for example, will be fetched from https://my_username.github.io/myScript.js --- which is not what we wanted.
 We want it to be fetched from https://my_username.github.io/MyRepository/myScript.js.
 6. Add a file named **.gitattributes** to the root of your project.
 Add the following content to the file:
 ``` text
 # put these in .gitattributes file